aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 v3.0 definition files.
 Read more about [Configuring a REST API using OpenAPI](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-import-api.html).

-It is possible to use the `addResource()` API to define additional API Gateway Resources. **Note that,** deployment will fail if a Resource of the same name is already defined in the Open API specification.

 The following code creates a REST API using an external OpenAPI definition JSON file -

 ```ts